harrythegemini/GU-ANLY-580-FALL-2021/github-setup.md

 		$ git remote --v

 11. Say outloud to yourself 100 times repeatedly, I will never, ever run `git push upstream`.
 This is critically important.
-We've disabled this, but someone knowledgeable in git could easily get around this.
+We've disabled this, but those familiar with git can easily get around this.
 Don't do this please!

 12. Next, push the cloned repository up to your remote: